 Each of the newer low‑dose pills contain from 0.05 to 3.0 milligrams of a variety of compounds containing progestin and from 0.01 to 0.05 milligrams of estrogen in the form of ethinyl estradiol or mestranol, a tremendous drop in estrogenic potency compared to the high‑dose pills.

 The low‑dose pills work in essentially the same manner as the high‑dose pill.
 However, a much higher percentage of ovulation occurs in women who use the low‑dose pills due to their lower estrogen dose.
 This means that women who use these pills frequently conceive.
 In order to prevent pregnancies in these cases, the low‑dose pills also prevent implantation, thereby acting as back-up abortifacients.
-Several studies have shown that women on the low-dose birth control pills experience an early “silent abortion” during 5 to 13 percent of their cycles.
+Several studies have shown that women on the low-dose birth control pills experience an early “silent abortion” during 5–13% of their cycles.

 #5.
 The mini‑pill is usually an abortifacient.

 Scientists have not pinpointed the primary mechanism of action of mini‑pills (progestin‑only pills).
 However, women who use them frequently ovulate.

 It is known that pills that contain only progestin alter the cervical mucus.
 They interfere with implantation by affecting the endometrium (lining of the uterus) and suppressing ovulation in some women by reducing the presence of follicle‑stimulating hormone (FSH).

 This mechanism is confirmed by the Food and Drug Administration, which has stated that “Progestin‑only contraceptives are known to alter the cervical mucus, exert a progestinal effect on the endometrium, interfere with implantation, and, in some patients, suppress ovulation.”
 This is not a new finding: the Department of Health and Human Services (HHS), in its 1984 pamphlet “Facts about Oral Contraceptives,” compared the performance of high‑dose pills to mini‑pills: